mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 be a more active participant in the affairs of these criminal armies, a ‘Madrina’ who lords it over an assembly of Exèrciti ‘soldatos’.
 Such theories are considered absurd by the majority of the populace.
-Most note that the Duchess clearly has the Emperor’s favour and could not possibly be involved in such blatantly criminal affairs.
+Most note that the Duchess clearly has the Emperor’s favor and could not possibly be involved in such blatantly criminal affairs.

 For more on the Ekilati Onati, the Chanestin Kingdom, the Duchess of